Profile information

 The house has been dragged into the 21st century, with new plumbing, electrics and solar water heating.
 Outside, the land has 25 olive trees, as well as dozens of other fruit and nut trees.
 Both myself and Susan are keen edible gardeners, committed to organic, sustainable cultivation.
 Lack of water, heavy clay soil, and extremes of temperature, between baking hot summers, and sub-zero winters, makes farming without chemicals or mechanical tools a real challenge.

-We need help mostly outside the house on the land.
+- Help- We need help mostly outside the house on the land.
 This could be anything from seasonal tasks, such as helping to create new vegetable beds, to harvesting olives, our most important crop.
 Seeding, transplanting, watering and weeding, are year-round activities.
 Volunteers must have an interest in sustainable edible gardening.
 Enthusiasm is far more important than past experience.
-We have two cats, Bella and KitKat, and a dog, Tilly, who have full access to the house, apart from the guest bedroom.
+We have two cats, Bella and KitKat, who have access to the house, apart from the guest bedroom.

 French: Intermediate